-- Study MO16432 investigated a total of 10 cycles of neoadjuvan chemotherapy [an anthracycline and a taxane (AP+H followed by P+H, followed by CMF+H] concurrently with neoadjuvant-adjuvant Herceptin, or neoadjuvant chemotherapy alone, followed by adjuvant Herceptin for up to a total treatment duration of 1 year) in newly diagnosed locally advanced (Stage III) or inflammatory HER2 positive breast cancer patients. - Study BO22227 was designed to demonstrate non-inferiority of treatment with Herceptin SC versus Herceptin IV based on co-primary PK and efficacy endpoints (trastuzumab $C{trough}$ at pre-dose Cycle 8, and pCR rate at definitive surgery, respectively).
-Patients with HER2-positive, operable or locally advanced breast cancer (LABC) including inflammatory breast cancer received eight cycles of either Herceptin IV or Herceptin SC concurrently with chemotherapy (docetaxel followed by FEC), followed by surgery, and continued therapy with Herceptin SC or Herceptin IV as originally randomized for an additional 10 cycles for a total of one year of treatment The efficacy results from Study MO16432 are summarized in the table below.
+- two phase 3 trials. • Study MO16432 investigated a total of 10 cycles of neoadjuvant chemotherapy [an anthracycline and a taxane (AP+H followed by P+H, followed by CMF+H] concurrently with neoadjuvant-adjuvant Herceptin, or neoadjuvant chemotherapy alone, followed by adjuvant Herceptin for up to a total treatment duration of 1 year) in newly diagnosed locally advanced (Stage III) or inflammatory HER2 positive - breast cancer patients.
+Study BO22227 was designed to demonstrate non-inferiority of treatment with Herceptin SC versus Herceptin IV based on co-primary PK and efficacy endpoints (trastuzumab \hat{C}{trough} at pre-dose Cycle 8, and pCR rate at definitive surgery, respectively).
+Patients with HER2-positive, operable or locally advanced breast cancer (LABC) including inflammatory breast cancer received eight cycles of either Herceptin IV or Herceptin SC concurrently with chemotherapy (docetaxel followed by FEC), followed by surgery, and contin therapy with Herceptin SC or Herceptin IV as originally randomized for an additional 10 cycles, for a total of one year of treatment

+The efficacy results from Study MO16432 are summarized in the table below.
+The median duration of follow-up in the Herceptin arm was